API Documentation

 has_canonical_format implies has_sorted_indices, so if the latter flag is False, so will the former be; if the former is found True, the latter flag is also set.

-has_sorted_indices
+property has_sorted_indices

 Determine whether the matrix has sorted indices